Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene

+We have further confirmed that indicative data for larger lattices are similar to the ones presented here.

-A Hamiltonian formalism is used to investigate the in-plane dynamics of the lattice in a similar fashion as that of Ref.~\cite{ref-Hillebrand-Chaos-2020}.
-The atomistic force fields describing bond stretching and angle bending deformations are determined through fittings with relevant density functional energy computations \cite{ref-Kalosakas-JAP-2013}.
-In particular, the potential energy of a covalent bond between neighboring atoms at distance $r$ is given by the Morse expression,
+A Hamiltonian formalism is used to investigate the in-plane dynamics of the lattice in a similar fashion as that of Reference~\cite{ref-Hillebrand-Chaos-2020}.
+The atomistic force field, describing bond stretching and angle bending deformations, has been determined through fittings with relevant density functional energy computations \cite{ref-Kalosakas-JAP-2013}.
+In particular, the potential energy of a covalent bond between nearest neighboring carbon atoms at distance $r$ is given by the Morse expression,

-where $D=5.7$ eV is the depth of the potential and $a = 1.96$ \AA$^{-1}$ is the inverse characteristic length scale of the potential.
+where $D=5.7$ eV is the depth of the potential well and $a = 1.96$ \AA$^{-1}$ is the inverse characteristic length scale of the potential.
 The angle bending energy term describing a bond angle $\phi$ formed by three consecutive atoms is

-where $d=7.0$~eV/rad$^2$ and $d'=4$~eV/rad$^3$ are the quadratic and nonlinear coefficients of the potential, respectively.
+where $d=7.0$~eV/rad$^2$ and $d'=4$~eV/rad$^3$ are the constants of the quadratic and nonlinear term of the potential, respectively.